gottlabs/home/_posts/2025-12-29-mongobleed-forensics.md

 ```
 Legitimate applications consistently send metadata with every connection, and their velocity is measured in single-digit connections per minute.
 The difference between legitimate and attack traffic is three to five orders of magnitude.

-### Forensic Limitations
-The detection signature works well for the public proof-of-concept.
-It breaks down under several conditions:

 **Log Retention Issues**
 MongoDB logs rotate.
 If logs rotate aggressively or attackers clear them, evidence is lost.
 Many organizations retain MongoDB logs for 7-14 days.
 If exploitation occurred before detection, the evidence may already be gone.
 Detection script output when logs are missing:
 ```bash
 $ ./mongobleed-detector.sh /var/log/mongodb/